MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-ReceiveConnector.md

 ```

 ### -MaxHopCount
-!!!
-Exchange Server 2010, Exchange Server 2013

-The MaxHopCount parameter specifies the maximum number of hops that a message can take before the message is rejected by the Receive connector.
-The maximum number of hops is determined by the number of Received header fields that exist in a submitted message.
-The default value is 30.
-The valid input range for this parameter is from 1 through 500.

-!!!
-Exchange Server 2016

 The MaxHopCount parameter specifies the maximum number of hops that a message can take before the message is rejected by the Receive connector.
 The maximum number of hops is determined by the number of Received header fields that exist in a submitted message.

 A valid value is from 1 to 500.
 The default value is 30.

 ```yaml
 Type: Int32